Foundation and originating religious status

 It may therefore be seen that the Western Orthodox University did not owe its foundation to any civil power or secular government, but was established purely on ecclesiastical authority.
 However, legal and regulatory developments since 1945 have meant that while the religious authority of its foundation has not at any point been rejected, the Western Orthodox University has been compelled to seek and obtain secular authority to grant degrees.

-The University has obtained the status of an incorporated body three times during its history.
+The University has obtained the status of an incorporated body, thus gaining secular authority for its grant of degrees and related academic activities, on three occasions during its history.
 The first such incorporation was on 20 February 1950 in India, under Act XXI of 1860 (registration no. 5/1950), and the second on 6 August 1977 in California (corporation 213240).
 Both corporations are now inactive.
-Currently the University is incorporated in the Commonwealth of Dominica.
-The Commonwealth of Dominica is a member of the Commonwealth of Nations, the Organisation Internationale de la Francophonie and UNESCO.
-The certificate of incorporation issued by the Commonwealth of Dominica provides the University with full legal authority to function as a private international university and to accept students worldwide.
+Until 2019, the University was incorporated with degree-granting authority in the Commonwealth of Dominica.
+In 2019, the University became a Constituent Body of European-American University, which is empowered as a private international university by the Kingdom of Bunyoro-Kitara and the Republic of Panama.
+All degrees and other academic awards described in this website are now awarded by European-American University.

 Status of the Apostolic Episcopal Church

 The Apostolic Episcopal Church, with which the Western Orthodox University and the Catholicate of the West have been united since 1977, was granted the power to award degrees in sacred theology in its own right or through any seminary it may authorize for the purpose, by the State of New York, USA, under the Religious Corporations Law, article 3-A, section 50, in 1933.
-However, all degrees described in this website are granted under the authority of the Western Orthodox University’s incorporation in the Commonwealth of Dominica.
+However, all degrees described in this website are granted by European-American University under its authority from the Kingdom of Bunyoro-Kitara and the Republic of Panama.

 The international context